VulcanJS/vulcan-next/docs/features.md

 We try to reduce the foot print of Material UI for an easy remove.
 In next iterations, we'll try to make it fully pluggable, like in Vulcan Meteor, so you can easily swap your UI system.

-## TODO
+## To be done

+### Storybook

+Write Storybook stories for full pages
+MUI in storybook (pass theme etc.) i18n in Storybook
+Storybook static build (currently broken)

 ### i18n

-Custom error page (with i18n name space to remove warning)

-Automated translation extraction: https://react.i18next.com/guides/extracting-translations
+Add custom error page with i18n name space to remove warning Automated translation extraction: https://react.i18next.com/guides/extracting-translations

 ### Material UI

 Material UI

+Easy switch between MUI, Bootstrap, and probably Tailwind

- ### Others
+### Error and logs

 Error boundary
-NPM package.json version in custom document
-Switch between MUI and Tailwind
-MUI and i18n in Storybook
-Redirection demo for private pages => demo a page that is not available for example, and redirect to home with an HTTP request
+Cleaner debug call (active only when DEBUG=1)
+Setup debug client side programmatically based on DEBUG environemnt variable Error tracking with Sentry?

+### Cypress

+Demo after and before hooks
+Automatically enable debug in Cypress

+### GraphQL

 Graphql code generator

+### Demo custom server?

+NOTE: Using a custom server to serve Next pages is not recommended.
+We may choose not to support this feature.

+ts-node, nodemon to have hot reload
+Jest for the custom server
+Fullstack cypress testing/coverage of the custom server

+ ### Others

+Redirection demo for private pages => demo a page that is not available for Example, and redirect to home with an HTTP request
 Remove debug routes from bundle
-Document contribution process
-Cleaner debug call (active only when DEBUG=1) Storybook static build
 Pure JS support (no TS), in cypress, in code, in storybook, in jest...
 PErformance testing?
-Jest for the custom server
-Unified code coverage with server
 A way to debug which files are built in TypeScript
 MDX support
 Prettier config